-Importance / role of the stakeholder organisation The stakeholder organisation plays an important role on the deployment of Smart Specialization policies since among their main within the territory in the objectives are: context of the chosen policy focus: Smart Specialisation Management of the community focused in smart, sustainable and inclusive city growth research and development. (active ageing, circular Support the citizen participation policies in the smart city context. economy, innovation in Coordinate policy application efforts and applicable technologies design, etc.) with local, regional, national and international agents.
+Importance / role of the stakeholder organisation The stakeholder organisation plays an important role on the deployment of Smart Specialization policies since among their main within the territory in the objectives are: context of the chosen policy Management of the community focused in smart, sustainable and focus: Smart Specialisation inclusive city growth research and development. (active ageing, circular Support the citizen participation policies in the smart city context. economy, innovation in Coordinate policy application efforts and applicable technologies design, etc.) with local, regional, national and international agents.
 Relevance of the stakeholder Stakeholders with high levels of interest in relation to RRI in organisation to the practice objectives of RRI-LEADERS.
-Stakeholders with high levels of experience in RRI How can stakeholder contribute to the adoption of RRI principles and the AIRR dimensions within territorial governance?
-The stakeholder has been actively involved in different innovation processes in the territory.
-CORE plays an important role at local and regional scale and has the capacity to further explore all the RRI principles and AIRR dimensions.
+Stakeholders with high levels of experience in RRI How can stakeholder The stakeholder has been actively involved in different innovation contribute to the adoption of processes in the territory.
+CORE plays an important role at local and RRI principles and the AIRR regional scale and has the capacity to further explore all the RRI dimensions within territorial principles and AIRR dimensions. governance?
 Website of the organisation www.uab.cat/core-ciutats/